djfoote/haskell-workshop-2014/README.md

 myMood :: [Char] -> [Char]
 ```

 What GHCi is telling us is that `myMood` is a function that takes a list of characters and returns a list of characters (i.e. a `String`).
 Pretty straightforward.
 To add a type declaration to your function, you can type the line that GHCi just gave you into `sandbox.hs` right above the function definition.
 Note that types are automatically inferred, so of course this is not necessary.
-Like I said though, type declarations serve as documentation, so it's a good habit to include them as much as possible.
-Remember when I said `String` and `[Char]` were synonyms?
-That means you can instead type this:
+Like I said though, type declarations serve as documentation, so it's a good habit to include them as much as possible. `String` and `[Char]` are synonyms, so you can instead type this:

 ```haskell
 myMood :: String -> String